Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Introduction

-In this paper, we find a decomposition of the line bundle $\ell_{\sigma_{\omega,\beta}}$.
+In this article, we find a decomposition of the line bundle $\ell_{\sigma_{\omega,\beta}}$.
 The decomposition is classified into two cases according to the given Chern character $\ch$.
-The case for objects supported in dimension one is given in Lemma~\ref{lem-decomposition-dim1}.
-The case for objects supported in dimension two is given in Lemma~\ref{lem-decomposition-dim2}.
-In this case, an equivalent decomposition is also obtained by Bolognese, Huizenga, Lin, Riedl, Schmidt, Woolf and Zhao \cite[Proposition 3.8.]{BHL+16}.
-If there is a global Bayer-Macr\`i map, we then obtain the precise correspondences from Bridgeland walls to Mori walls for such two cases, see Theorem~\ref{thm-geometric-meaning-decomposition-dim1} and Theorem~\ref{thm-geometric-meaning-decomposition-dim2} respectively.
-By Mori walls, we mean the walls appear on the stable base locus decomposition of the pseudo-effective cone $\overline{\mathrm{Eff}}(M)$.
+The case for objects supported in dimension $1$ is given in Lemma~\ref{lem-decomposition-dim1}.
+The case for objects supported in dimension $2$ is given in Lemma~\ref{lem-decomposition-dim2}.
+In this case, an equivalent decomposition is also obtained by Bolognese, Huizenga, Lin, Riedl, Schmidt, Woolf, and Zhao \cite[Proposition 3.8.]{BHL+16}.
+If there is a global Bayer--Macr\`i map, we then obtain the precise correspondences from Bridgeland walls to Mori walls for two such cases (see respectively, Theorems~\ref{thm-geometric-meaning-decomposition-dim1} and \ref{thm-geometric-meaning-decomposition-dim2}).
+By Mori walls, we mean the walls that appear on the stable base locus decomposition of the pseudoeffective cone $\overline{\mathrm{Eff}}(M)$.

-As an application of the main theorem, we compute the nef cone of the Hilbert scheme $S^{[n]}$ of $n$-points over special kinds of fibered surface $S$ in Theorem~\ref{thm_nef-cone}.
-Here $S$ is either the Hirzebruch surface or an elliptic surface over $\mathbb{P}^1$ with a global section of Picard rank two.
-The example suggests that to obtain extremal nef line bundle, we cannot assume that the $\omega$ is parallel to $\beta$.
+As an application of the main theorem, we compute the nef cone of the Hilbert scheme $S^{[n]}$ of $n$-points over special kinds of a fibered surface $S$ in Theorem~\ref{thm_nef-cone}.
+Here $S$ is either the Hirzebruch surface or an elliptic surface over $\mathbb{P}^1$ with a global section of Picard rank $2$.
+The example suggests that, to obtain the extremal nef line bundle, we cannot assume that the $\omega$ is parallel to $\beta$.

-Some of the techniques discussed in this paper have been partially generalized by Coskun and Huizenga \cite{CH15} to compute the nef cone of certain Gieseker moduli spaces.
+Some of the techniques discussed in this article have been partially generalized by Coskun and Huizenga \cite{CH15} to compute the nef cone of certain Gieseker moduli spaces.